StarVector: Generating Scalable Vector Graphics Code from Images and Text: Additional Experiments and Results

-Figures [\ref{fig:grid-fonts} - \ref{fig:grid-stack-2}] show substantial qualitative samples generated by StarVector on all the proposed datasets.
+We show additional Image-to-SVG results from StarVector.
+Figures [\ref{fig:grid-svg-stack-vectorization-sv1} - \ref{fig:grid-icons}] show substantial qualitative samples generated by StarVector on all the proposed datasets.
 All results are computed in the test sets.
 We can observe the weaknesses and strengths of our model.
-Simplified datasets (Figures~\ref{fig:grid-fonts-simplified} and \ref{fig:grid-icons}) are near-perfectly converted to SVG, however, sometimes the model runs out of SVG code tokens and the image is incomplete.
-Sometimes the model generates unnecessary loops, making the ability to stop earlier.
+Simplified datasets (Figures~\ref{fig:grid-fonts-simplified}) are near-perfectly converted to SVG.
+In the case of icons, in Figure~\ref{fig:grid-icons}, sometimes the model runs out of SVG code tokens, and the image is incomplete.
 Results on SVG-Emoji~\ref{fig:grid-emoji} show impressive performance in estimating the shape's color and semantics.
-However, it lacks fine-grained and accurate positioning of objects.
-These problems result from the lack of sufficient emoji samples.
-We consider that this problem can be alleviated by scaling on model parameters, data, and computing resources.
-Results on SVG-Fonts~\ref{fig:grid-fonts} are notably good, as StarVector is able to represent detailed high-frequency patterns (see "A" example from row 7, column 1).
-The good performance comes from the large data regime on this dataset.
+However, it lacks fine-grained and accurate positioning of objects, i.e., in some examples, the model loses track of the coherent position and form of shapes.
+These problems result from insufficient emoji samples, i.e., less than 10,000 training examples.
+This problem can be alleviated by scaling up the current model in the number of parameters (currently 1.4 billion), training data for pre-training, and computing resources.